 Created using the American Society of Radiologic Technology’s (ASRT) BSRS curriculum guidelines, ECPI University’s BSRS program provides a broader knowledge base and skill set beyond the entry-level radiographer.
 Advanced standing or transfer credits may be awarded for past radiography coursework.
 The program is delivered in an online format with a part-time or full-time option.

-With ECPI University’s accelerated, year-round schedule, you could earn your Bachelor of Science in Radiologic Sciences in just 2.5 years.
+With ECPI University’s accelerated, year-round schedule, you could earn your Bachelor of Science in Radiologic Sciences in less than one year.*

 - Program Description

 Based on the American Society of Radiologic Technologists B.S.R.S. core curriculum, this program expands on areas found in entry-level radiography curriculum, such as critical thinking, human diversity, research methodology, leadership, and communication skills.